-Based on the general capabilities of grouting, a goal of $5.0 \times 10^{-5}$ cm/s, representing 1 to 2 orders of magnitude reduction in hydraulic conductivity, is possible with a single pass of Type I cement grout.
-Further reduction in permeability in the range of $1.0 \times 10^{-5}$ cm/s may require a second pass with microfine cement.
-Reduction to $1.0 \times 10^{-6}$ cm/s will probably require a final pass of polyacrylamide grouting.
+Based on the general capabilities of grouting, a goal of 5.0×10^{-5} cm/s, representing 1 to 2 orders of magnitude reduction in hydraulic conductivity, is possible with a single pass of Type I cement grout.
+Further reduction in permeability in the range of 1.0×10^{-5} cm/s may require a second pass with microfine cement.
+Reduction to 1.0×10^{-6} cm/s will probably require a final pass of polyacrylamide grouting.
+It is anticipated a low-viscosity grout may be needed to achieve this performance standard (Dwyer 1994, 097397).